ikapelyukhin/repomd-parser/README.md

 RPM repository metadata parser.

+For tools that use `RepomdParser`, see [repo-tools](https://github.com/ikapelyukhin/repo-tools) repository.

 This gem can parse `repomd.xml`, `primary.xml` and `deltainfo.xml` metadata files of the RPM repository, providing a way to get access to the list of packages in the repo and the details of each individual package (name, size, checksum, etc.)